This is an important topic, so I've made a separate thread for it.

 God imputes to us merit-- that is an action in the mind of God, that is our title to heaven.
 We cannot earn it.

+Just because we can not "pay" for our sins and merit heaven does not mean works do not play a role in whether we are saved or not.
 In other words, our response to the gospel is just as much "salvational" as what Jesus did for us.
 If it were not, then the Unitarians are right that everyone will be heaven no matter what their characters are like.

 Many today do not understand the third use of the law.